leportella/v4/content/en/posts/2021-08-23-step-by-step-II.md

 {{<figure src="/assets/img/posts/step-by-step/02-01.png#center" lt="A screenshot of a blank screen with the date, August 14 2021, and a big title written My First Post">}}

+*🚨 Attention: You need to change the `draft: true` to `draft: false` or the listing page won't work because there will be no post to be listed.*

 ## Let's add a menu!

 We need to have a way to access the list of blog posts.
 We can do that by adding a menu area in the `config.toml` file, like the following: